endojs/proposal-new-global/slides/slides.md

   constructor({
     keys?: string[],
     importHook?: ImportHook,
-    importMeta?: Object,
+    importMetaHook?: ImportMetaHook,
   })
+  // Unique to the new global:
   Global: typeof Global,
   eval: typeof eval,
   Function: typeof Function,
-  // and all permutations of Async and Generator
+  // internal slots for *Function as well

-  // and properties copied from globalThis filtered by keys }
+  // + properties copied from globalThis filtered by keys }
 ```
 ---